Bang-Yen Chen: Research contributions

-In Riemannian geometry, Chen and Kentaro Yano initiated the study of spaces of quasi-constant curvature.
-Chen also introduced the δ-invariants (also called Chen invariants), which are certain kinds of partial traces of the sectional curvature; they can be viewed as an interpolation between sectional curvature and scalar curvature.
+In Riemannian geometry, Chen Bang-yen invented the theory of δ-invariants (also known as Chen invariants), which are certain kinds of partial traces of the sectional curvature; they can be viewed as an interpolation between sectional curvature and scalar curvature, allowing for more nuanced analysis of submanifolds.
 Due to the Gauss equation, the δ-invariants of a Riemannian submanifold can be controlled by the length of the mean curvature vector and the size of the sectional curvature of the ambient manifold.
-Submanifolds of space forms which satisfy the equality case of this inequality are known as ideal immersions; such submanifolds are critical points of a certain restriction of the Willmore energy.
+Submanifolds of space forms that satisfy the equality case of this inequality are known as ideal immersions; such submanifolds are critical points of a certain restriction of the Willmore energy.
+Also in Riemannian geometry, Chen Bang-yen and Kentaro Yano initiated the study of spaces of quasi-constant curvature.

+In differential geometry, Chen Bang-yen also created the theory of finite type submanifolds, which studies submanifolds of a Euclidean space for which the position vector is a finite linear combination of eigenfunctions of the Laplace-Beltrami operator.
+As a by-product, Chen proposed his longstanding biharmonic conjecture in 1991, stating that any biharmonic submanifold in a Euclidean space must be a minimal submanifold.

+In complex geometry, Chen Bang-yen created the theory of slant submanifolds.

+A slant submanifold of an almost Hermitian manifold is a submanifold for which there is a number θ such that the image under the almost complex structure of an arbitrary submanifold tangent vector has an angle of θ with the submanifold's tangent space.